7th National Congress of the Communist Party of Vietnam: Immediate aftermath

 The 1st plenum of the Central Committee of the 7th National Congress was convened on 27 June 1991 to elect the General Secretary, the Politburo and the Secretariat.
-Nguyễn Văn Linh, after complaining for health problems since taking power at the 6th National Congress, resigned at the 1st plenum and was succeeded by Đỗ Mười. Đỗ Mười, upon his election, represented himself as a calm, judicial figure who could mediate between the party's factions while at the same time strengthen the party internally.
+Nguyễn Văn Linh, after complaining about health problems since taking power at the 6th National Congress, resigned at the 1st plenum and was succeeded by Đỗ Mười. Đỗ Mười, upon his election, represented himself as a calm, judicial figure who could mediate between the party's factions while at the same time strengthening the party internally.
 17 members were elected to the 7th Politburo, with the average being reduced from 72 to 65 years of age.
 The youngest member was 52 years of age.
 In contrast to previous politburos, the 7th Politburo was somewhat more professional and less rigid ideologically.
-Emphasize was put on science and technology and not class struggle and socialist thought in general.
+Emphasis was put on science and technology and not class struggle and socialist thought in general.
 The Secretariat was reduced from 13 members to nine, with 2 out of nine members being incumbents from the former Secretariat.